Are you heading to wonderful Indonesia and looking for a unique experience to add to your Indonesian vacation?

 *When looking for the best price and biggest selection of hotels in Bali check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*

 Borneo Orangutans In Tanjung Puting National Park

-So you are probably wondering where the heck is Tanjung Puting National Park?
-Tanjung Puting National Park is located on the island of Borneo, which is the third largest island in the world.
+So you are probably wondering where the heck Tanjung Puting National Park is?
+Tanjung Puting National Park is located on the island of Borneo, which is the third-largest island in the world.
 Borneo is split between three countries: Indonesia, Malaysia, and Brunei.

-There are no hotels located in Tanjung Puting National Park, so spending the night on the boat in Tanjung Puting National park is a must!
-Once the sun sets, the sky fills up with a million stars and the frogs and other jungle creatures start to sing you to sleep.
-It’s kinda like the jungle noise app you have on your phone, but real life.
+There are no hotels located in Tanjung Puting National Park, so spending the night on the boat in Tanjung Puting National Park is a must!
+Once the sun sets, the sky fills up with a million stars, and the frogs and other jungle creatures start to sing you to sleep.
+It’s kinda like the jungle noise app you have on your phone, but in real life.

 Our boat cruise visited two camps in which we were able to get really close to the orangutans.
 Within a few hours of entering the park, we were at our first stop Tanjung Harapan a rehabilitation center for orphaned orangutans.